hercules-ci/gitignore.nix/README.md

 |   | Not supported
 |?  | Probably not supported
 |-  | Not applicable or depends
+|!  | Caveats

+Caveats:

+ - `fetchGit` is not reproducible.
+It has at least [one](https://github.com/NixOS/nix/pull/4635) serious reproducibility problem that requires a breaking change to fix.
+Unlike fixed-output derivations, a built-in fetcher does not have a pinned implementation!
+ - `fetchGit` blocks the evaluator, just like import from derivation

 Please open a PR if you've found another feature, determined any of the '?' or found an inaccuracy!